Working with others on human rights

-Unilever also took part in similar supplier training events in India, Thailand and Malaysia during 2017.
+Unilever also took part in similar supplier training events in India, Thailand and Malaysia during 2017 and in China in 2018.
 It’s a good way to share learning on how we can all take action to combat abusive practices.”

 Supporting the UN Global Compact

 We are a founding signatory to the UN Global Compact (UNGC).
 We pledged to uphold its commitments in relation to human rights, labour, the environment and anti-corruption.
-We’re also members of UNGC’s Human Rights Working Group, and our CEO, Paul Polman, is a member of UNGC’s Board.
+We’re also members of UNGC’s Human Rights Working Group, and our former CEO, Paul Polman, is Vice-Chair of the UNGC’s Board.

 In 2013, we endorsed the Women’s Empowerment Principles, a collaboration between UNGC and UN Women.
 We are implementing these principles across our business, as well as taking steps to increase women’s rights and economic inclusion in our supply chain.
 Read more about how we’re increasing Opportunities for women.

 For more information on the UN Global Compact, including our annual Communication on Progress, see our UNGC index page.

 Engaging on labour rights

 Labour rights, including the right to freedom of association, are an integral part of human rights.

 Freedom of association is one of our eight salient human rights issues.
 Our Code of Business Principles, through its Respect, Dignity and Fair Treatment Policy, makes clear that all Unilever companies must: